getify/You-Dont-Know-JS/this & object prototypes/apA.md

 In traditional class-oriented languages, you never adjust the definition of a class later, so the class design pattern doesn't suggest such capabilities.
 But **one of the most powerful parts** of JS is that it *is* dynamic, and the definition of any object is (unless you make it immutable) a fluid and mutable *thing*.

-`class` seems to imply you shouldn't do such things, by forcing you into the uglier `.prototype` syntax to do so, or forcing you think about `super` gotchas, etc. It also offers absolutely **no** support for any of the pitfalls that this dynamicism can bring.
+`class` seems to imply you shouldn't do such things, by forcing you into the uglier `.prototype` syntax to do so, or forcing you think about `super` gotchas, etc. It also offers *very little* support for any of the pitfalls that this dynamicism can bring.

 In other words, it's as if `class` is telling you: "dynamic is too hard, so it's probably not a good idea.
 Here's a static-looking syntax, so code your stuff statically."